 This popular state park resort features a long list of amenities for traveling families.
-For overnight accommodations, Buckhorn Lake features lodge rooms and cabins.
-Many of the overnight accommodations include stunning patio views of the water.
+Buckhorn Lake features lodge rooms and cabins for overnight accommodation, with many rooms including stunning patio views of the water.
 The Bowlingtown Country Kitchen Restaurant at the resort also features incredible views of the lake.

 The resort caters to water activities with a full-service marina.
 The marina has several boat slips for visiting vessels and features pontoon and fishing boat rentals.
 The public is free to use the marina's boat launch.
-The public are also welcomed to enjoy the sandy and seasonal beach next to the marina.
+The public is also welcome to enjoy the sandy and seasonal beach next to the marina.

 Guests at the resort also enjoy a surplus of land activities next to the water's edge.
 Miniature golf, horseshoes, and a playground area are just a few of the things to explore throughout the day.
 The property also features a moderately strenuous 1.5-mile hiking trail that enables beautiful views of the lake.